 #1 of 20 Places to Visit in Kanyakumari

-At a distance of 1.5 kms from Kanyakumari Bus Station & 1.5 km from Kanyakumari Railway Station, Vivekananda Rock is a rock island about a hundred meters away from the shore.
-Regular ferry service exists between the mainland jetty and the rock.
+At a distance of 1.5 km from Kanyakumari Bus Station & 1.5 km from Kanyakumari Railway Station, Vivekananda Rock Memorial is a memorial located on a small island off Kanyakumari.
+It is one of the picturesque Kanyakumari places to visit.

 #2 of 20 Places to Visit in Kanyakumari